mohamedkhairi620/End-to-End-Olist-Data-Engineering/README.md

 The pipeline follows a scalable Lakehouse Architecture divided into multiple layers:

-The pipeline follows a scalable Lakehouse Architecture divided into multiple layers:

 ### Data Generation
 A Python-based simulator generates mock e-commerce transaction data in JSON format.